Road State Inference via Channel State Information: INTRODUCTION

+\begin{itemize} \item We propose a non-intrusive and cost-effective solution for traffic inference by exploiting the existing VANET infrastructure. \item We demonstrate the viability of the use of mere channel frequency responses within the existing vehicular communication technologies for high-performance traffic state inference, without requiring any additional hardware deployment. \item We collected a substantial amount of V2I communication data from a roadside unit and also generated simulation data using a ray-tracing simulator.
+The datasets are available at \cite{dataset} for the research community use. \item We obtain multiple trained models with different machine learning algorithms, and we show that they are able to map the CFR values to traffic conditions with a low error. \end{itemize}

-This paper extends our previous work\cite{VTC2020} by evaluating an urban scenario, utilizing data preprocessing techniques, and with extended real-world measurements.
+This paper extends our previous work \cite{VTC2020} by increasing the number of classes for the level of service prediction, using data preprocessing techniques, and with extended real-world measurements.
 This paper is organized as follows.
 In Section II, we briefly discuss the previous work done related to the topic and Section III describes the problem model.
-Section IV describes the details of our approach that include data creation, data preprocessing, and machine learning algorithms.
-In Section V, we present the details of the simulation and experimental setup.
-We also evaluate the performance of our approach on the simulation data and the experimental data, using two different scenarios.
+Section IV describes the details of our approach which include data creation, data preprocessing, and machine learning algorithms.
+In Section V, we demonstrate the experimental and simulation results.
+Finally, Section VI summarizes our work.